techgrounds/techgrounds-shamimkhaliq71/Python/PRG_Assignments/PRG-03-Data types and comments.md

 boolean = True

 - string
+Texual data surrounded by quotes.
-Technically an array of characters.
-Strings are denoted using “ ” double quotes or ‘ ’ single quotes. string = "This is a string"
+Strings are denoted using “ ” double quotes or ‘ ’ single quotes.
+string = "This is a string"

-- int(integer)
+- int(integer): Numeric data
 An integer is a whole number.
 Ints can be both positive and negative. integer = 6

-- float
+- float (Numeric data)
 A floating-point number is a decimal number. floating_point = 18.5